What are the FHA loan down payment requirements?

 Is down payment assistance available for FHA loans?

-Yes, many first-time buyers using an FHA loan can qualify for FHA down payment assistance through local or state programs.
-These programs are designed to help cover part (or all) of your down payment through grants, low-interest loans, or matched savings plans.
+Yes, many first-time buyers can qualify for FHA down payment assistance through local or state programs.
+These programs are designed to help cover part or all of your down payment through grants, low-interest loans, or matched savings plans.
 Availability and eligibility can vary depending on location, income, and whether you meet the criteria for first-time buyers.

 To make the search easier, the U.S. Department of Housing and Urban Development (HUD) offers an online resource that lists local home buying programs by state.
 You can use this tool to find programs in your area that may help with down payment or closing cost assistance.